frequently asked questions

 While some injuries do require multiple injections, most of our patients notice a significant improvement in pain and function after just 6 – 8 weeks of their injection.
 As a result of PRP treatment, the vast majority of our patients have successfully avoided having surgery.
 At Kynetic Health we are committed using the safest, most innovative treatments in order to help you get your active lifestyle back.

 Unfortunately at this time, few insurance companies cover PRP.
 Outside of the treatment for diabetic wounds, PRP is only covered by Tricare Prime – available only to active duty and retirees from the US Military, and only for procedures related to the knees and elbows.

-The out-of-pocket cost for the procedure generally ranges from $1,000 to $2,000 – a significant expense for anyone.
+The out-of-pocket cost for the procedure generally starts at $2,000 – a significant expense for anyone.
 However, the results achieved by this procedure result in the overwhelming percentage of our patients avoiding surgery, regaining much of their mobility and significantly decreasing their pain – permanently.
 This out-patient procedure also means that our patients lose little to no time from work due to recovery.

 We began our practice during the height of the Covid-19 pandemic because we believed that we could provide an effective alternative to traditional pain management and surgical orthopedics – that we could provide innovative treatment options for our patients.
 That we could help the people in our community lead healthier and longer lives.

 What we weren’t prepared for, was how hard we would need to work each and every day to convince health insurance companies to allow us this privilege.
 After two years, we have been faced with a decision – compromise our quality of care to continue playing in the insurance companies’ sandbox or take back the reins and be the kind of medical practice we set out to be.